[Geraint Davies in the Chair]

 My hon.
 Friend is absolutely right: being financially dependent can make it very difficult to leave a relationship, even just on the basic levels of affording transport and accommodation.
 A local case—one of the first cases I dealt with when I was elected—was that of a woman who was trying to leave an abusive partner.
 She had three children, one of them very young, and she came to me and said, “I don’t know what to do.
 My welfare payments are paid into my partner’s account, and I can’t leave.
 I’m now faced with a choice between staying, and subjecting not just myself but my children to this abuse, or leaving, making myself and my children homeless and unable to afford accommodation.”
 It cannot be Government policy to force people into that terrible position.

 The hon.
 Lady is making an excellent speech.
-As someone who sits on the Work and Pensions Committee, the evidence we received was shocking.
+As someone who sits on the Work and Pensions Committee, know that the—evidence we received was shocking.
 Is the hon.
 Lady as disappointed as I am that the Select Committee’s eighth recommendation—that

 “where claimants have dependent children, the entire UC payment should be made to the main carer by default”—